bimspot/bimspot-package-registry/README.md

 # BIMspot public package registry

 This repo currently serves as the public package registry of [BIMspot](https://bimspot.io/).
-More specifically, it is for packages that are under active development and are not yet ready for an npm release.
+More specifically, it is for packages that are under active development and are not yet ready for an npm release (for instance, the xeokit-react package).

 Packages can be found under the releases section, appropriately tagged.